 Every selection committee member can score a proposal from 1 to 5, on each of the criteria below.
 The score is multiplied by the assigned weight.
 The final score is an average of the scores from all committee members.
 Committee members are encourage to provide comments to support their scores, but comments are not mandatory.

-The following criteria will be applied to the Cybersecurity Grants, the Internet for Development Grants for Community Networks and the Internet for Development Grants for Gender & Innovation.
+The following criteria will be applied to the Internet for Development Grants.

 - Innovative approach to addressing issues that that have been clearly identified and defined as part of the proposal based on Internet technologies (x5)